Overview

 Products/Services Available to the Firm from Broker

-firms like us.
-They provide our clients and us with access to their institutional brokerage
+like us.
+They provide our clients and us with access to their institutional brokerage services

-services (trading, custody, reporting and related services), many of which are not typically
+(trading, custody, reporting and related services), many of which are not typically available

-available to Broker retail customers directly.
-However, certain retail investors may be able
+to Broker retail customers directly.
+However, certain retail investors may be able to get

-to get institutional brokerage services from Broker without going through us.
-Broker also
+institutional brokerage services from Broker without going through us.
+Broker also makes

-makes available various support services.
-Some of those services help us manage or
+available various support services.
+Some of those services help us manage or administer our

-administer our clients’ accounts, while others help us manage and grow our business.
+clients’ accounts, while others help us manage and grow our business.
+Broker’s support

-Broker’s support services are generally available on an unsolicited basis (we do not have to
+services are generally available on an unsolicited basis (we do not have to request them) and

 Services that Generally Benefit Clients